TheVantaDev/OS_Simulator/docs/getting-started/quickstart.md

 ---
-description: Learn the ways of Aurora OS.js from a player POV
+description: Learn the ways of EduOS from a player POV
 icon: brightness
 layout:
   width: default